Real Ale is not a beer style, it is almost a method of dispensing beer, Almost.

 The great thing about real ale is that it really showcases fresh beer’s window of best enjoyment.
 All beer has a time frame that shows off its’ best attributes.
 The more alcohol in a beer, the longer it takes to get to this sweet spot.
 All beer has a time when it is extremely fresh, we call this green.
 It also has a time after this best window and the beer tastes old.
 The hoppy aromas and flavors drop off, a sometimes cardboard-y flavor sets in and bitterness can seem exaggerated.

 This is why I think big beers (high alcohol) don’t really work with real ale.
 The time it takes to get into the sweet spot of a big beer is a long time.
-Breweries can’t afford to have their cask tied up doing nothing but sitting there for weeks or months.
+Except for the occasional special cask, breweries can’t afford to have their cask tied up doing nothing but sitting there for weeks or months.
 Lower alcohol beers work best with real ale because they come to ready quicker.
 Not to mention the beauty of brewing a beer with lower alcohol on purpose and paying attention to having it be a full flavored beer.

 Find some place that serves real ale and try it, but be wary of the fact that just because there’s a cask sitting on a bar, doesn’t mean you are really getting to taste real ale.
 We tend to cheat in the US of A and use the cask as a marketing ploy.